-Conditions give you the possibility to make the process flow dependent on the evaluation of certain expressions.
+Conditions allow you to define the process flow dependent on the evaluation of certain expressions.

-In such an expression, you can compare auto fields, variables, an actual value of a widget or a given constant with each other and decide upon the result, if the process continues one way or the other.
-Or you might decide to continue the process only if one condition holds and omit the alternative, which in turn results in a process stop at this stage.
+In such an expression, you can compare auto fields, variables, a current value of a widget, or a given constant with each other and use the result to decide whether the process continues in one direction or the other.

 |==||value1 is equal to value2 (not checking the data type, only the value)|

 An iterator is an object that passes data structures sequentially.
 It returns the following element and determines if further elements follow.

 Use the iterator activity to iterate over a variable.
 It has two output ports: each and after.